 The Gold Panning Pavilion

-Before you hit the road you can embrace you’re inner prospector by panning for gold in the Gold Panning Pavilion.
+Before you hit the road, you can embrace your inner prospector by panning for gold in the Gold Panning Pavilion.

 The mine’s panning troughs are set at a variety of heights, meaning visitors of all ages are free in their attempt to get gilded.
 Unfortunately, I came up empty.
 But you never know.